 -

-Primary Fermentation: Primary fermentation is the initial stage of fermentation when the yeasts are actively converting the sugar to CO2 and ethanol.
+Primary Fermentation: Primary fermentation is the initial fermentation stage, during which the yeasts actively convert the sugar to CO2 and ethanol.
 Doing this in a large jug with an airlock that will let CO2 escape while preventing mold and wild yeast contamination is preferable.

 -